aprilggg/Lightning_Analysis_NWRA/README.md

 └── shear_quadrant_graphic.png
 ```

 Detailed documentation on code requirements and file outputs can be found in each folder's README file.
+Details on the truncated directories in the above directory structure can also be found in each main folder's README file.

 <a id="deliverables"></a>

-## Repository Components
+## Key Deliverables
- [wip]
+In this section we will briefly introduce the key deliverables of the project.

 ### Data Pipeline
+- Combined WWLLN lightning counts and storm track data to use in calculating lightning burst thresholds
+    - Inner core 30-minute binned lightning counts joined to nearest wind and pressure measurements
+    - Rainband 30-minute binned lightning counts joined to nearest wind and pressure measurements, split by shear quadrant

 ### Lightning Burst Identification
 - Lightning burst identification Jupyter Notebooks
+    - Inner core individual TC burst threshold calculations and evaluations, basin-level burst threshold calculations and evaluations
+    - Rainband individual TC burst threshold calculations and evaluations
 - Lightning burst identification Power BI dashboard
+    - Flexible visualization tool displaying plots for both inner core and rainband lightning burst detection activities
+- Lightning burst identification visualizations
+    - Individual `.png` files of lightning burst detection visualizations for each TC
+    - Includes both inner core and rainband lightning types

 ### Intensification Statistical Analysis
-- jupyter notebooks
-- written report ??
+- Intensification statistical analysis Jupyter Notebooks
+    - Inner core lightning burst and storm intensification statistical analysis at the overall, basin, current category, and category group levels
+    - Rainband lightning burst and storm intensification statistical analysis at the overall, basin, current category, and category group levels

+### Written Report
+- Written report detailing the project components and deliverables, as well as methods and intermediate steps taken to create the key deliverables

 <a id="dependencies"></a>